swap357/blog/content/post/08_thoughts-python-free-threading.md

 - need to think about memory access

 ## wrap up
-3.13t is cool. about time python evolved and provided something for high perf devs. it's going to be interesting watching the python ecosystem adapt to this. lots of assumptions about thread safety baked into old code that's gonna need reviewing. probably going to be some fun bug reports in the next few years as people discover their code, and innumerable packages weren't actually thread-safe, they were just GIL-safe.
+it's going to be interesting watching the python ecosystem adapt to this. lots of assumptions about thread safety baked into old code that's gonna need reviewing. probably going to be some fun bug reports in the next few years as people discover their code, and innumerable packages weren't actually thread-safe, they were just GIL-safe.

+> "Simple things should be simple, complex things should be possible." - Alan Kay